Trump discusses North Korea with Japan's Abe after tests

 Kim Dong-yub, a military expert at South Korea’s Kyungnam University, said the guided weapons could have been solid-fuel ballistic missiles with a range of up to 500 km (311 miles) that could neutralize the advanced U.S. THAAD anti-missile system deployed in South Korea.

-White House adviser Larry Kudlow said on Friday that Washington and Tokyo may finalize a trade agreement by the end of May after Trump and Abe met at the White House last month.
+White House economic adviser Larry Kudlow said on Friday that Washington and Tokyo may finalize a trade agreement by the end of May after Trump and Abe met at the White House last month.

-Reporting by David Brunnstrom and Makini Brice; Editing by Susan Heavey and Jeffrey Benkoe
+Reporting by David Brunnstrom, Makini Brice and Mohammad Zargham; Editing by Susan Heavey, Jeffrey Benkoe and Jonathan Oatis